-In fact, with few exceptions, most people are overweight because they have one or more serious hormone imbalances in their body.
+In fact, with few exceptions, most people are overweight because they have one or more serious hormone imbalances in their bodies (1).

 One such hormone is cortisol.

-Cortisol is the major stress hormone in the body and it is primarily secreted in large amounts during times of stress.
+Cortisol is the major stress hormone in the body and it is primarily secreted in large amounts during times of stress (4).

-The release of cortisol triggers changes to the way that your body metabolizes glucose, how much energy your muscles burn and your tolerance to stress.
+The release of cortisol triggers changes in the way that your body metabolizes glucose, how much energy your muscles burn, and your tolerance to stress.